dcptcon/sms-backup-plus/README.md

 ## <a id="faq">FAQ</a>

-If you don't find an answer here you can also visit the [Google+ community][] which might be able to help.

   * [General questions](#faq-general)
     * [I want to file a bug report, what should I do?](#faq-general-file-bug-report)
     * [Can you add feature X?](#faq-general-can-you-add-feature-x)